🧢 Beautiful ✨ Detailed πŸ’ Adorable

 • 02

-Color A - Head, body, tail and polka dots on eggshell (examples: Tranquil, Cornflower, Canary, Cotton Candy) - approx 1 skein per main color
+Color A: Head, body, tail and polka dots on eggshell (examples: Tranquil, Cornflower, Canary, Cotton Candy depending on dinosaur color)

 • 03